Hotel Vendome (San Jose, California): History

 Hotel Vendome was founded under the incorporated business name of The Hotel Vendome Company by James Butterworth Randol (J. B. Randol, serving as president), T. S. Potts (as vice president), T. Montgomery (as secretary), Thomas S. Morrison, Lazard Lion (L. Lion), Gustave F. Lion, A. McDonald, M. C. Mabury, and W. P. Dougherty.
-It was named after Paris's Place Vendôme, which was a common name used by hotels the late 19th-century in the United States.
+It was named after Paris's Place Vendôme, a common name used by hotels in the late 19th century in the United States.
 This hotel was built on land that had previously housed the residence of Senator Cabell H. Maddox (commonly known as C. H. Maddox), at 549 North First Street in San Jose, California.

-The building was designed by the architecture firm of Jacob Lenzen and Son, Architects (firm led by Jacob Lenzen Jr., his brother Theodore W. Lenzen and Theodore's son Louis Theodore Lenzen Sr.).'
-It was designed in a grand Queen Anne style architecture, featuring three and half floors, a tower, a belvedere, and multiple porches.
+The building was designed by the architecture firm of Jacob Lenzen and Son, Architects, led by Jacob Lenzen Jr., his brother Theodore W. Lenzen, and Theodore's son Louis Theodore Lenzen Sr. It was designed in a grand Queen Anne architectural style, featuring three and a half floors, a tower, a belvedere, and multiple porches.

-The hotel opened in January 1889, with a breakfast party.
-Hotel Vendome had 150 rooms with en suite bathrooms, steam heat, Otis elevators, a ballroom, a barbershop, banquet rooms and kitchens.
-It had 11 acre of landscaped grounds, which included numerous trees such as pines, elms live oaks, redwoods, palms, and various tropical plants.
-The Vendome Stables were located on the hotel grounds along San Pedro Street which housed 40 to 60 horses of the Mount Hamilton Stage Company.
+The hotel opened in January 1889 with a breakfast party.
+Hotel Vendome had 150 rooms with en suite bathrooms, steam heat, Otis elevators, a ballroom, a barbershop, banquet rooms, and kitchens.
+It had 11 acre of landscaped grounds, which included numerous trees such as pines, elms, live oaks, redwoods, palms, and various tropical plants.
+The Vendome Stables were located on the hotel grounds along San Pedro Street and housed 40 to 60 horses of the Mount Hamilton Stage Company.

-In the history of the hotel it experienced many small fires, which was common in this era.
-In 1903, a new wing to the building was completed, it was three-story, 34-rooms.
-After the 1906 San Francisco earthquake in April, the Hotel Vendome experienced a collapse of the new wing, with an estimate of US $55,000 in damages.
+During its history, the hotel experienced many small fires, which was common in this era.
+In 1903, a new wing of the building was completed; it was three stories and had 34 rooms.
+After the 1906 San Francisco earthquake in April, the new wing of Hotel Vendome collapsed, with an estimated US$55,000 in damage.
 The wing housed 14 people when it collapsed, and one died.
-Senator Cornelius W. Pendleton from Los Angeles was staying in the hotel wing when it was destroyed, he survived the event.
+Senator Cornelius W. Pendleton from Los Angeles was staying in the hotel wing when it was destroyed; he survived the event.

-The building was sold to new owners in October 1906, however the name of the new owner was not published.
+The building was sold to new owners in October 1906, although the name of the new owner was not published.
 The hotel was closed for repairs until May 1, 1907, and the wing was never rebuilt.
 A few people were boarders at the Hotel Vendome, including city attorney Archer Bowden, and actress Olivia de Havilland.